 Accounting firms must send clients documents containing confidential financial information and social security numbers.

 Tools like SafeSend can be used.
 SafeSend gives a client secure access to information such as prepared tax returns.
-There is no confidential information within the email or attached to the email.
+The email and attachments do not contain confidential information.

-In Publication 4557, the IRS suggests, “Check with your professional liability carrier about data theft coverage.”
+In Publication 4557, the IRS suggests that you “Check with your professional liability carrier about data theft coverage.”

 Cyber liability insurance is a level of business protection that many businesses, including accounting firms, have been adopting.
 This is for several reasons, including the fact that some accounting firms’ business clients require cyber insurance as a condition of doing business with them.

-When work-at-home began in March 2020, some accounting firms were caught in a position where staff could not access office-based client/server applications such as Lacerte.
-They were also not able to get at files stored on network machines.
+When work-at-home began in 2020, some accounting firms found themselves in a position where staff could not access office-based client/server applications such as Lacerte.
+They were also unable to access files stored on network machines.

 The IRS states, “A secure Virtual Private Network (VPN) should be minimum standards for remote access to the firm’s office network.”

-With today’s hybrid workforce (people working from home and the office), it’s vital for staff to have VPN access to office-based and cloud-based client/server applications.
+With today’s hybrid workforce (people working from home and the office), staff need VPN access to office-based and cloud-based client/server applications.

-Principals at accounting firms have a lot to implement to comply with federal regulations.
+Principals at accounting firms have much to implement to comply with federal regulations.

-Smaller firms are increasingly working with an MSP since it can be difficult for a single, in-house resource to implement and manage the technology required to support federally published safeguards.
+Smaller firms are increasingly working with a local MSP since it can be difficult for a single, in-house resource to implement and manage the technology required to support federally published safeguards.